material-foundation/material-tokens/README.md

 # Material Tokens

-Material Design now supports the [Design System Package (DSP) ](https://github.com/AdobeXD/design-system-package-dsp) for importing and exporting Material Tokens within  the Material Theme Builder.
+Material Design now supports the [Design System Package (DSP)](https://github.com/AdobeXD/design-system-package-dsp)  for importing and exporting [Material Design Tokens](http://m3.material.io/foundations/design-tokens/overview) within the [Material Theme Builder](http://material.io/material-theme-builder).
 DSP can be used in designer and developer workflow tools and Material Component libraries.
 Let’s dive into how you can use Material Tokens (DSP) within the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Adobe.xd) to generate code.

 ## Getting Started